sudvarma/upload/README.md

 #### Concurrent modification
 By having each signature portion in a separate chunk - concurrent modification to the same chunk could be avoided.
 Incase same chunk needs to be modified by multiple users "operational transformation" or CRDT methodologies needs to be incorporated.

+## Clientside App - Chunking
+The app plays a key role in chunking the file to mutiple chunks.
+Below are steps to upload file from the client :
+- The primary document owner could mark the signature areas
+- The remaining file could be broken into equal chunks
+- The metadata information of the file, chunks count, chunk order etc to be send to the upload service
+- Upload service responds with the document id and signed urls for each of the chunk to be uploaded to S3
+- Further upload service could push the necessary signature area chunks info to the cache server and the static chunks to CDN (optional)
+- once upload is completed the upload service could be notified of success and ready state.